Mali Education Recovery Support Activity (ERSA)

-The government of Mali is committed to improving educational opportunities for all youth.
-But in northern Mali, many young people live in conflict-affected areas where basic education of any kind is severely limited.
+The government of Mali is committed to improving equal educational opportunities for children and youth.
+But in northern Mali, many children and young people live in conflict-affected areas where basic education of any kind is severely limited.

-EDC is increasing educational access for more than 10,000 out-of-school children and youth in the Gao region of northern Mali through its implementation of the Education Recovery Support Activity (ERSA).
-This project is providing essential educational services through accelerated learning programs (ALP), while also promoting peace building and inclusiveness through the use of culturally appropriate lessons and activities.
+EDC is increasing educational access for more than 10,000 out-of-school children and youth in the Gao and Menaka regions of northern Mali through its implementation of the Education Recovery Support Activity (ERSA).
+This project is providing essential educational services through accelerated learning programs, while also promoting peace building and resilience through the use of culturally appropriate lessons and activities.

 The ERSA project is doing the following:

-- Building and equipping 290 safe learning centers inside host formal schools for out-of-school children
+- Setting up 290 safe Accelerated Learning centers inside host formal schools for out-of-school children

-- Providing basic education, life skills, and livelihood training for more than 2,800 older out-of-school youth
+- Providing basic education, life skills, and livelihood training for 2,800 out-of-school youth

 - Building local capacity to deliver relevant educational programs to out-of-school children and youth